teampetfriends/moongchi-picker/README.md

         }
 ```

-If you want to control max visible media item on MoogchiPickerDialog, pass **maxVisibleMediaCount** to MoongchiPicker or createMoongchiPicker
+If you want to control max visible media items on MoogchiPickerDialog, pass **maxVisibleMediaCount** to MoongchiPicker or createMoongchiPicker